digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.alecabec.2023.05.04.md

   ### Pratical
   a.
 Creation of an account on directus

   b.
-Implementation of the dbgi_ID list using [[database.tutorial.directus.Basics]] protocol.
+Implementation of the dbgi_ID list using [[Master-Works.Maëlle-Wannier.tutorial.directus.Basics]] protocol.

   c.
 Download the .csv file with your new dbgi_id